makewalletfirst/bitever/README.md

 > DNS seed is served via pdns.
 The network is live and accepting peer connections.

+> ⚠️ **Initial sync may take a very long time.** There is currently only one full node on the network.
+> If you'd like to join as a node operator, email [makewalletfirst@gmail.com](mailto:makewalletfirst@gmail.com) — we'll send you a chain snapshot to get started quickly.

 ---

 ## Building with IPC Support (Cap'n Proto)